lcastri/cmm_ts/README.md

 ## Citation

-If you found this useful for your work, please cite these papers:
+If you found this useful for your work, please cite this paper:
 ```
 @inproceedings{castri2023fpcmci,
     title={Enhancing Causal Discovery from Robot Sensor Data in Dynamic Scenarios},